ContextualAI/HALOs/README.md

 # **H**um**a**n-Centered **Lo**ss Functions (HALOs) :innocent:

 This repo allows you to align LLMs with various methods, such as DPO, KTO, and an offline version of PPO.
-It was originally released with the KTO paper but has since been significantly revised to support LoRAs, logit caching, and easy evaluation (for the original code, see the `legacy' branch of the repo).
+It was originally released with the KTO paper but has since been significantly revised to support LoRAs, reference logit caching, and easy evaluation (for the original code, see the `legacy` branch of the repo).

 Compared to alternatives like TRL or Axlotl, HALOs sacrifices some functionality for:
 - modularity: Dataloading, training, and sampling are all separate.